 Inpatient treatment involves the patient staying at a treatment center for the duration of a treatment plan.
 There, a patient will have constant access to medical personnel for both physical help and emotional support.
 Inpatient treatment allows the patient to have space of their own and does not allow opportunities for relapse.
 This is a great option for those without stable home lives or with peer groups who are risky.

-Outpatient treatment allows the patient to visit a treatment facility in the community on a regular basis.
+Outpatient treatment allows the patient to visit a treatment facility in the community regularly.
 While there, they will check in with their doctors and mental health professionals to make sure that they are on a path to sobriety.
 However, patients may be more likely to relapse if they are exposed to the presence of Dilaudid or other drugs, as their environment would not be as safe or strict as it would be in inpatient treatment.
-This is a good option for those who have home or work lives which do not allow an extended absence.
+This is a good option for those who have a home or work life that does not allow an extended absence.

 Addiction is nothing to be ashamed of.
 It is a disease and it is treatable.
 Opioid addiction has been found to respond well to treatment by substance abuse professionals.
 Dilaudid withdrawal during detox is something that can be challenging for anyone, but it is the first step in a journey that is better for your health and future.